Rodolfo Bodipo: International career

 Bodipo opted to represent Equatorial Guinea through parentage, as Javier Balboa and Benjamín.
 His first two caps, aged 26, came against Togo, playing in both legs of the first round of the 2006 FIFA World Cup qualifiers.

 In November 2013, Bodipo was summoned for his last international, a friendly with the national team of his country of birth, Spain, to be played on the 16th; he featured the last five minutes of the 1–2 loss in Malabo.
 While a player, he was often the Nzalang Nacional's captain.

 Bodipo returned to the national set-up in July 2017 as assistant manager, and coordinator of the youth teams.

-International goals

 Outside football

 In September 2020, Bodipo was named General Director of Youth and Sports of the Ministry of Education, Teaching and Sports of Equatorial Guinea.